A1akbarov/Umico-Sales-Analysis/README.md

 ## Project Structure

-- data cleaning and importing: Contains scripts and files related to data cleaning and import.
+- data importing and cleaning
-- umicoDB: Includes SQL scripts for setting up the Umico database.
+- UmicoDB.sql: Includes SQL scripts for setting up the Umico database.
-- power bi connection: Documentation and scripts for connecting Power BI to SQL Server.
+- umico_visualData.pbix: Connecting Power BI to SQL Server.
   - data visualization: Includes code and files for data visualization using Power BI.
   - calculations with dax: Scripts and documentation for performing calculations using DAX.
   - final report : Includes the final report generated from the analysis.